Teaching High and Low Sounds – A Kindergarten Music Assessment

 Lessons to teach high and low sounds are some of my favorite early elementary and kindergarten music lessons.
 However, it’s not as straightforward as it may seem.
 Kids often confuse high and low with loud and soft.
 And you need a reliable way to assess learning.

-Read on for fun ways to teach and assess high and low sounds.
+Keep reading for creative ways to teach and assess high and low sounds in your early elementary music classes.

 Spatial Relationships to Teach High and Low

-I like to introduce high and low sounds with drag-and-drop sorting activities on the whiteboard.
-Don’t take for granted that early elementary students know the meaning of high and low in terms of spatial relationships.
-This is an important step in building the foundation.
-A simple sorting activity paired with singing the “high” or “low” answer provides a good foundation for learning the concept.
+I like to introduce high and low sounds using drag-and-drop sorting activities on the classroom whiteboard.
+It’s important not to assume that early elementary students understand the concept of high and low in terms of spatial relationships.
+This step helps build a strong foundation.
+Pair the simple sorting activity with singing the “high” or “low” answer to reinforce the concept.

 Don’t have access to a whiteboard?
-Consider using toys or other visual prompts.
-If you can’t find the toys you want in your stash, print off pictures of items to classify as high or low.
+You can use toys or other visual prompts instead.
+If you can’t find the toys you want in your stash, print pictures of items to classify as high or low.

 Animal Sounds to Teach High Low

-I use a similar drag-and-drop sorting activity to introduce high-low animal sounds.
-I always make the sound as students place the animals.
-This gives children a reference point as they imitate my sound.
+I use a similar drag-and-drop sorting activity to introduce high and low animal sounds.
+As students place the animals, I always make the corresponding sound.
+This provides a reference point for them to imitate and classify the pitch.

-Instead of a digital activity, consider using stuffed animals or pictures of animals as visual cues.
-Or, even simpler, use sign language for each animal.
-Have students place their signs high or low as they make the corresponding sounds.
+Instead of a digital activity, try using stuffed animals or animal pictures as visual cues.
+An even simpler option is to use sign language for each animal.
+Have students place their signs high or low while making the corresponding sounds.

 Vocalizations – Teaching High and Low with Flashlights

-Kids love flashlights and Halloween is a fun time to integrate “ghost voice” vocalizations and flashlights.
+Kids love flashlights, and Halloween is the perfect time to incorporate “ghost voice” vocalizations.

-• Shine a flashlight on a wall where all students can see.
+- Shine a flashlight on a wall where everyone can see.

-• Move the light slowly up and down as students sing “oo” using their spooky voices and follow the melodic contour of the light.
+- Move the light slowly up and down as students use their spooky voices to sing “oo,” following the melodic contour of the light.

 Vary your patterns.
-And, make sure to hold a steady pitch moving straight across the wall too.
-This helps to teach students to really follow the pitch and not simply bounce between high and low.
-You can even create staccato patterns by turning the flashlight on and off.
+And, be sure to hold a steady pitch moving straight across the wall too.
+This helps students focus on following the pitch rather than just bouncing between high and low.
+You can also create staccato patterns by turning the flashlight on and off.

 Add Scarves and Movement

 Use scarves and have students mirror your movements as they follow or echo your vocal patterns.
-This is another fun way to practice vocalizations all year long.
+This is a fun way to practice vocalizations throughout the year.

 Make learning fun!